the-ton-tech/scaled-ui-jetton/DEVELOPMENT.md

 Using a library allows developers to access the contents of a data Cell through its library cell.

-If the data Cell content exceeds the size of the library cell (8-bit cell type and 256-bit hash), transferring or storing such data in the form of a library cell will be more cost-effective.
+If data is stored in contract state directly, all the associated fees such as forward(during deployment) and storage are paid individually on contract bases.

+In case data is stored in a public library, it's contents can be accessed by library cell, which only contains (8-bit cell type and 256-bit data hash).
+Therefore, storing and transferring data will be more cost-effective

 For an example, see [this link](https://docs.ton.org/v3/documentation/data-formats/tlb/library-cells#using-library-cells-in-smart-contracts).